My Unique Skill Makes Me OP Even at Level 1: Anime

-An anime television series adaptation was announced on May 6, 2022.
-The series will be produced by Maho Film and directed by Takeyuki Yanase, with Yuka Yamada in charge of series composition, characters designed by Miyako Nishida, Eri Kojima, Kaho Deguchi and Yuko Oba, and music composed by Endō.
-It will premiere in July 2023.
+An anime television series adaptation was announced in May 2022.
+The series is produced by Maho Film and directed by Yūji Yanase, with Yuka Yamada in charge of series composition, characters designed by Miyako Nishida, Eri Kojima, Kaho Deguchi and Yuko Oba, and music composed by Endō.
+It aired from July 8 to September 23, 2023, on Tokyo MX and other networks.
+The opening theme song is "Chase Me" by Nora from Konya, Ano Machi Kara, while the ending theme song is "Tamborine no Naru Oka" (タンバリンの鳴る丘) performed by Airi Miyakawa.
+Crunchyroll streamed the series and premiered it along with an English dub.
+Muse Communication has licensed the series in Asia-Pacific.